 Expanded Choice

 Transitioning to an exchange model allows for a wider variety of plan choices.
 Under this model, retirees and their spouse are able to select different plans, so you can choose the best overall value for your family’s health needs and budget.
+The new platform includes access to all four carriers that are currently available through the University’s group plan as well as others.

-Personalized, Trusted Guidance
+Personalized, Trusted Support

-This model provides specialized advisors with Medicare certification who are unbiased and earn a salary that is not commission-based.
+This model provides specialized advisors to help retirees navigate the complexities of how private insurance and Medicare work together.
+These advisors are unbiased and earn a salary that is not commission-based.
 They can meet with you one-on-one to help you evaluate and select the best plan for each individual.
-Beyond initial plan selection, the navigators provide lifetime advocacy, helping you with claims questions through the entire span of your coverage.
+For example, if you currently see a provider at the Mayo Clinic, representatives will take that criteria into account when making plan recommendations.

 Financial Savings